 -Consider best practices and other regional initiatives and meetings to be aligned with the Decade.

 This workshop will be part of a continued global dialogue throughout 2019 and 2020 via conference side-events, further thematic workshops and the Decade Online Community Platform to inform the planning of the Decade.

 The Decade of Ocean Science is an inclusive and truly global initiative, and broad engagement will be key to success.
-Please stay tuned for details on how to register to attend the Mediterranean Workshop.
+Please, express your interest to participate in the Mediterranean workshop by clicking here.